 The St. Mary's County Sheriff's Office is a full-service law enforcement agency which includes the management of the St. Mary's County Detention and Rehabilitation Center.
-The Sheriff has a staffing authority of 151 sworn deputies, 90 correctional officers, and 82 civilian support personnel.
+The Sheriff has a staffing authority of 143 sworn deputies, 81 correctional officers, and 103 professional staff, for a total of 327 in the FY2021 budget.

-The Sheriff's Office provides law enforcement services to the citizens of St. Mary's County including, general patrol functions, i.e. criminal investigations, civil disturbances, accident investigation, traffic enforcement, court security, service of arrest warrants and protective orders, and assisting other county agencies.
+The Sheriff's Office provides law enforcement services to the citizens of St. Mary's County including, general patrol functions, i.e., criminal investigations, civil disturbances, accident investigation, traffic enforcement, court security, service of arrest warrants and protective orders, and assisting other county agencies.

 The St. Mary's County Detention and Rehabilitation Center is responsible for housing all adult inmates sentenced and awaiting trial.
-The rated capacity is designed to house 230 inmates and has a current inmate population ranging from 205 to 230 with another 60 to 70 being monitored outside on pretrial.
+The rated capacity is designed to house 230 inmates and has a current inmate population ranging from 180 to 195 with another 110 to 130 being monitored outside on pretrial.
 The County's capital budget and plan includes funding for a multi-phase renovation and expansion project.